Most household waste is recyclable and can be put in the mixed recycling bins.

 Paper and card

-Includes: cardboard boxes, newspapers, magazines, envelopes, food and drink cartons including Tetra Pak.
-Break and fold large boxes and leave them next to your green sacks.
+Includes: cardboard boxes, newspapers, magazines, envelopes (including plastic window), shredded paper, brochures and catalogues, corrugated cardboard (eg. delivery boxes), brown paper bags, telephone directories, white computer paper including general letters, leaflets and flyers, gift wrap, food and drink cartons including Tetra Paks.
+Please break and fold large boxes and leave them next to your green sacks or bins.

 Plastic pots and trays